HsiehShuJeng/cdk-emrserverless-with-delta-lake/README.md

 4. Version inconsistency on Spark history.
 Possibly it can be ignored yet still made me wonder why the versions are different.
    ![naughty inconsistency](./images/Spark%20history.png)
 5. So far, I still haven't figured out how to make the s3a URI work.
 The s3 URI is fine while the serverless app will complain that it couldn't find proper credentials provider to read the s3a URI.

+# Future work
+1. Custom resuorce for EMR Serverless
+2. Make the construct more flexible for users
+3. Compare Databricks Runtime and EMR Serverless.